jlapeyre/MethodInSrc.jl/README.md

 **This package requires a Julia development branch `f8f7088` from July 24, 2018, or later.
 (Because it uses `splitpath`)**

-`MethodInSrc` provides tools to use in your test suite that verify that a function call dispatches (or does not) to a method defined in your module.
+`MethodInSrc` provides tools to use in your test suite that verify that a function call dispatches (or does not) to a method defined in your module, or in another specified module.
 They are meant to verify that a specialized method is called rather than a more generic one.
 (Or vice versa.)

 ## Motivation